-At March 31, 2022, our backlog of unfilled orders for all products was approximately \$35.0 million compared with approximately \$17.1 million at March 31, 2021 and \$34.1 million at December 31, 2021.
-The amounts at March 31, 2022 and December 31, 2021 included approximately \$7.6 million and \$6.5 million, respectively, from acquired businesses.
-The significant increase in our backlog as compared to March 31, 2021 primarily reflects the aforementioned \$10.0 million order received from one of our front-end semi market customers during the fourth quarter of 2021 and the impact of the acquired businesses.
+At June 30, 2022, our backlog of unfilled orders for all products was approximately \$46.0 million compared with approximately \$20.4 million at June 30, 2021 and \$35.0 million at March 31, 2022.
+The amounts at June 30, 2022 and March 31, 2022 included approximately \$7.7 million and \$7.6 million, respectively, from acquired businesses.
+The significant increase in our backlog as compared to June 30, 2021 reflects several orders received which we expect to ship over a longer period of time than has historically been the case for us as well as the impact of the acquired businesses.
 Our backlog includes customer orders which we have accepted, essentially all of which we expect to deliver in 2022, subject to supply chain constraints.
 While backlog is calculated on the basis of firm purchase orders, a customer may cancel an order or accelerate or postpone currently scheduled delivery dates.
 Our backlog may be affected by the tendency of customers to rely on short lead times available from suppliers, including us, in periods of depressed demand.
-In periods of increased demand, there is a tendency towards longer lead times that has the effect of increasing backlog.
+In periods of increased demand, there is a tendency towards longer lead times, which has the effect of increasing backlog.
 As a result, our backlog at a particular date is not necessarily indicative of sales for any future period.